 Details with Side Effects

-Noxafil is an azole antifungal agent available as a delayed-release tablet or suspension for oral administration.
+Noxafil is an azole antifungal agent available as concentrated solution to be diluted before intravenous administration, delayed-release tablet, or suspension for oral administration.

 Posaconazole is a white powder with a low aqueous solubility.